ameykasbe/aion/README.md

   ```

 ### Get Field
-* To get the data of a field.
+* To get the data of a field of a particular object of a class.
 * Only the public data can be accessed.
 * If private or protected data is accessed, error message is displayed and the program exits.
 * Syntax